-After you unlock user LBACSYS and provide a password, as a good practice, you may want to reserve this account as a back-up user account.
-For day-to-day use, consider granting the LBAC_DBA database role to trusted users who you want to administer Oracle Label Security.
+As a good practice, for day-to-day use, grant the LBAC\DBA database role to trusted users who will administer Oracle Label Security.

-If you plan to use Enterprise Manager Cloud Control to administer Oracle Label Security, then ensure that any users to whom you have granted the LBAC_DBA role also have the SELECT ANY DICTIONARY privilege.
-By default, the LBACSYS user already has this privilege.
+If you plan to use Enterprise Manager Cloud Control to administer Oracle Label Security, then ensure that any users to whom you have granted the LBAC\DBA role also have the SELECT ANY DICTIONARY privilege.